 - Apply for a store card (e.g. when you buy a TV on interest free finance)

 - Rent things like a TV, fridge or computer

 - Buy a mobile phone on a mobile plan.
 But your credit report won’t be used if you’re on a prepaid plan

-- Sign up for a phone, gas or electricity account
+- Sign up for a phone (home, mobile or internet) or utility (water, gas or electricity) account

 Different businesses will have different lending processes, so some might view your credit report as part of the application process, while others might not.

-Lenders like banks, credit unions and finance companies, and phone, gas and electricity providers will almost always use your credit report when you take out a loan or sign-up with them.
+Lenders like banks, credit unions and finance companies, and phone, or utility providers will almost always use your credit report when you take out a loan or first sign-up with them.
 However, some smaller businesses may choose not to use your credit report when you borrow money or buy things on credit.

 When you apply for a loan or sign up with a new business, it’s worth checking whether they’ll use your credit report.
 You should be told this at the time of making the application.